 It’s safe to say that there are many common pitfalls that any of us can make that may ultimately lead to disappointing performance in the GAMSAT.
 I’m not trying to sound bleak; in fact, I’m here to help you avoid those common mistakes.
 Because, after all, if you put the effort in to prepare yourself for the mammoth that is the GAMSAT exam day, you want it to pay off.
 And an efficient and well-constructed approach to the GAMSAT exam can make success a much more attainable goal that doesn’t get destroyed by poor technique or burn-out.

 Part I: Before Exam Day

 The GAMSAT unfortunately isn’t one of those exams that you can cram for at the last minute.
-Not only does it cover a huge spectrum of content (biology, chemistry, and physics), but it is also assessing your problem-solving skills, which can only improve with regular practice.
+The GAMSAT is largely an assessment of your reasoning and problem-solving skills, which can only improve with regular practice and cannot be crammed in a short space of time.
 This brings me to my next point…